dbieber/davidbieber.com/hugo/content/post/2022-12-30-go-note-go-story/index.md

 It's been a few years since I've used Shh Shell.
 I didn't use it much after the move east, but I know exactly what I need.
 I need to write down my thoughts about the audiobook that I'm listening to.

 As I get to the campground, the thoughts about the book have evaporated.
-I set up my tent, and it's here that Go Not Go was born.
+I set up my tent, and it's here that Go Note Go was born.
 A new, improved version of Shell that supports driving and camping, as well, of course, as sleeping and showering.

 I design Go Note Go right there in the woods.

-It'll be like Shell, but with a host of improvements.
+It'll be like Shh Shell, but with a host of improvements.
 You won't need a laptop for it to work.
 It's just a standalone keyboard.
 It supports audio with a beautiful red button you can use to record while driving.
 And it works offline.
 Perfect for camping.